acammarat/pindol/README.md

-# pindol
+# PINDOL
 Phonon-Inspired Normal Dynamics of Lattices

-**pindol** is a package to performs atom dynamics in the NVE and NVT ensembles.
+**PINDOL** is a package to performs atom dynamics in the NVE and NVT ensembles.
 It exploits the Normal Dynamics formalism, allowing to perform Ab Initio Molecular Dynamics at the cost of Molecular Dynamics.

-The **pindol** package contains the following codes:
+The **PINDOL** package contains the following codes:

 - [**q4phind**](https://github.com/acammarat/pindol/tree/main/q4phind) (Preprocessing) Orders a q-point set as GM, H, S, used to generate qmatrix.nd and freq.nd with [QPOINTS](https://github.com/acammarat/phtools/tree/main/qpoints) compatible with [PHIND](https://github.com/acammarat/pindol/tree/main/phind)
 - [**phind**](https://github.com/acammarat/pindol/tree/main/phind) (Preprocessing) Calculates the first order anharmonic interaction strength &Phi; to be used for the [PINDOL](https://github.com/acammarat/pindol/tree/main/pindol) code